-Purchases of property, plant and equipment during Fiscal 2017 totaled \$3.6 million compared to \$3.0 million and \$34.7 million in Fiscal 2016 and 2015, respectively.
-The reduction in capital spending in Fiscal 2017 and 2016 was in response to our challenging market conditions.
-The \$34.7 million spent in Fiscal 2015 was primarily due to the completion of the expansion of our Canadian facilities.
-During Fiscal 2017, we invested a net \$26.8 million in short-term investments and reclassified \$24.9 million as restricted cash for pledged collateral as stipulated by our amended credit agreement.
+Purchases of property, plant and equipment during Fiscal 2018 totaled \$4.5 million compared to \$3.6 million and \$3.0 million in Fiscal 2017 and 2016, respectively.
+The increase in capital spending in Fiscal 2018 was in response to our ramp up in volume.
+During Fiscal 2018, our net maturities on our short-term investments were reduced to \$13.0 million, compared to the \$26.8 million in short-term investments we purchased in Fiscal 2017, as we used cash to fund operating activities in Fiscal 2018 as mentioned above.
+In Fiscal 2017, we reclassified \$24.9 million as restricted cash for pledged collateral as stipulated by our amended credit agreement.